 In 2020, I earned my Master of Public Administration from the University of Southern California, graduating with honors, and graduated in 1986 with a B.A. in Government with a minor in Economics from the University of Texas at Austin.

-A daughter of Chinese immigrants, Virginia was born and raised in Austin, Texas.
-She is a former concert pianist.
-For fun, she likes to knit, stitch, run, read, and write.
-Virginia and her husband, Ken, live in unincorporated West Menlo Park and are the proud parents of two sons and their adopted family dog.
+I am the daughter of immigrants, a former concert pianist and, for fun, like to knit, stitch, run, read, and write.
+My husband and I live in unincorporated Menlo Park and are the proud parents of two sons and our adopted family dog.